South Canyon Fire: Aftermath and investigation

+One recommendation from the South Canyon Fire review was that every firefighter should carry a radio.
 The lessons learned post-South Canyon changed many of the strategies wildland firefighters today.
-Situational awareness is encouraged, while acronyms like LCES (Lookouts, Communications, Escape Routes, Safety Zones) are drilled into crewmembers' heads.
+Situational awareness is encouraged, while acronyms like LCES (Lookouts, Communications, Escape Routes, Safety Zones) are emphasized.
 In addition, publications like the IRPG (Incident Response Pocket Guide) is issued to all federal wildland firefighters and contains a trove of knowledge about fire behavior, avoiding casualties, and identifying common indicators of disaster fires.